GlobalFishingWatch/GFW_technical_documentation/Product-Vessel-Info-Summary.md

-The Product Vessel Info Summary table is the sole table used to identify which vessels (vessel_ids) to include in Product and what information to associate with the vessel.
-The additional fields on vessel activity, vessel type, and noise in the table are primarily for GFW staff, and, in particular, GFW analysts, to understand why a vessel appears the way it does in Products, or why a vessel may not be visible to non-GFW staff.
-Owner: Willa
+The **Product Vessel Info Summary** table is the main source for determining which vessels are included in GFW Products and what identity information is shown for each vessel.
+The table also contains additional fields related to vessel activity, type, and noise, which are not displayed in Products.
+These fields are for GFW technical staff with access to BigQuery, to be used in analysis and also to be used to understand why a vessel appears in Products the way it does. **Owner:** Willa

-This table was previously named All Vessels v2, but was renamed to Product Vessel Info Summary in Pipeline 3.0.
-See `Updates` section for more information.
+Previously, this table was called **All Vessels v2** but was renamed to **Product Vessel Info Summary** in **Pipeline 3.0**.
+For more details, refer to the **`Updates`** section.

 ## Key Tables